kgeorgiou/ctf-writeups/runesec/web/blacklist.md

 - From the hint of this challenge, we know we'll have to craft an SQL injection query to get through.
 We also know there's a blacklist that filters out some SQL semantics from the input.

 - The first HTML input field (for username/id) has `type="number"` so it can only accept numeric values.
 Not really.
-We can edit the type to `type="text"` through our browsers dev tools and input whatever we want.
-We could also send our requests outside of the browser, through `curl` for example.
+We can edit the type to `type="text"` through our browser's dev tools and input whatever we want.

+- We could also send our requests outside of the browser, through `curl`, for example.

 - Using `'` and `"` in the inputs makes the page throw some errors:
 ```